intuit/Tank/readme.md

 There are several profiles (for the initial build you should build the release profile so that the installation guide is built. e.g. mvn clean install -P release)
 * default -- builds source but does not build the docs or package tools.
-* release -- default plus docs and all tools and signs them using a self signed certificate.
+* release -- default plus docs and all tools and signs them using a self-signed certificate.
 * coverage -- runs jacoco code coverage.
 * static-analysis -- runs checkstyle and findbugs.

 There are several artifacts that are important.
 * web/web_ui/target/tank.war -- the main deployment file.
 Intended for deployment to a tomcat web server.
-* agent/agentManager_pkg/target/agent-startup-pkg.zip -- the agent app that gets started when the agent starts and manages communicating with the tank controller and coordinating the tests.
+* agent/agentManager_pkg/target/agent-startup-pkg.zip -- the agent app that gets started when the agent starts and manages to communicate with the tank controller and coordinate the tests.
 * tools/agent_debugger_pkg/target/Tank-Debugger-all.jar -- the visual debugger jar. can be launched to debug scripts or projects.
 * tools/script_filter_pkg/target/Tank-Script-Runner-all.jar -- the visual script filter tool for writing scripts to filter or manipulate scripts on import.
 * proxy-parent/proxy_pkg/target/Tank-Proxy-pkg.jar -- the proxy recording tool.
 A Tool to record scripts using your browser.

 ## Quickstart
-There is a shell script to install and configure a standalone controller and agent and configured with a java database for Mac and Linux.
+There is a shell script to install and configure a standalone controller and agent configured with a java database for Mac and Linux.
 Windows users should install some POSIX tooling such as [Babun](http://babun.github.io) or [Cygwin](https://www.cygwin.com).
-It can be downloaded from our [public site](http://tank-public.s3-website-us-east-1.amazonaws.com/all-in-one.sh) or in the root of the distribution.
-You can use this version for small tests to try out the tools but should not use it for large scale or production testing.
+It can be downloaded from our [public site](http://tank-public.s3-website-us-east-1.amazonaws.com/all-in-one.sh) or the root of the distribution.
+You can use this version for small tests to try out the tools but should not use it for large-scale or production testing.

 ## Guides
-Installation guide and User guide can be found in the docs folder and are built with the source. and can also be found on our [wiki](https://github.com/intuit/Tank/wiki).
+The installation guide and User guide can be found in the docs folder and are built with the source. and can also be found on our [wiki](https://github.com/intuit/Tank/wiki).

 ## Issues & Contributions
-Please [open an issue here on GitHub](https://github.com/intuit/tank/issues/new) if you have a problem, suggestion, or other comment.
+Please [open an issue here on GitHub](https://github.com/intuit/tank/issues/new) if you have a problem, suggestion, or other comments.

 Pull requests are welcome and encouraged!
 There are eclipse code format templates in the dev_environment folder.
 Any contributions should include new or updated unit tests as necessary to maintain thorough test coverage.